 People also search for:

-- Step 1: Create variables to store the location of the executable and the destination location of the shortcut.
+- Create variables to store the location of the executable and the destination location of the shortcut.
 Note that Event Viewer is located in System 32.

-- Step 3: Pass the shortcut location and target file path to the WScript.Shell object.
+- Pass the shortcut location and target file path to the WScript.Shell object.

 We can take the shortcut solution to the next level using the shutdown command.
 We will create a Microsoft Edge icon on the Desktop.
 We will add a command to the icon such that on, clicking it, the system will shut down.
 We have demonstrated it below.

-step 1: We need to get the Microsoft Edge icon.
-We can right-click the below icon and use save as it to the Downloads folder.
+- We need the Microsoft Edge icon.
+We can right-click the below icon and use save as option to save it to the Downloads folder.
 Please note that you have to save it to the Downloads folder.

 If you have completed the above steps correctly, you will be able to shut down the computer by clicking the edge icon.